Turkey steps up scrutiny on Muslim migrants from Russia

 After a gun-and-bomb attack on Istanbul's Ataturk airport that killed 45 people last June, police detained two suspects from the North Caucasus.

-Turkey has provided sanctuary to Muslims from Russia since the 19th century, when the tsars conquered the mainly Muslim North Caucasus region.
+Turkey has provided sanctuary to Muslims from Russia since the 19th century, when the czars conquered the mainly Muslim North Caucasus region.

 One 25-year-old woman from Russia's Dagestan region, told Reuters she had lived openly in Turkey for three years.

-The detainees were transferred to Istanbul police headquarters and after two weeks most of the women and children from her family, and the family of her neighbour, were released.
+The detainees were transferred to Istanbul police headquarters and after two weeks most of the women and children from her family, and the family of her neighbor, were released.

+Russians living in Turkey say that some detainees were told by the Turkish police that the action against them was based on information provided by Russia.

 ...